invigilator/APT/readme.md

 # Vapor APT

+The Vapor APT is the easiest way to install Swift and related packages on Ubuntu.
+This repository is not limited to Vapor, but can be used to install a standalone Swift.

 ## Add new package/version

 You need to create the package in each Ubuntu version folder.
 The folder need to be called: